Skip to main content

 Agent-First Design

 As I use Claude Code more and more I find myself fundamentally rethinking how I engineer products.
-Not just the code, but the entire product architecture, feature design, and business model to leverage what AI agents can uniquely deliver.
+Not just the code, but the entire product architecture, feature design, and even the business model to leverage what AI agents can uniquely deliver.

 The Paradigm Shift

 Right now, we engineer products optimized for ease of development by human teams.
 I believe the most successful products in the future will be engineered with AI agents as first-class participants in creation, iteration, and scaling.
-Everything changes: product architecture, feature design, business models, go-to-market strategies.
+Everything changes.
+Product architecture, feature design, business models, go-to-market strategies.

 I am already observing a shift in how we think about software architecture.
 Human-first design optimizes for readability and team productivity.
 Agent-first design builds on this foundation, adding optimization for what AI agents can rapidly generate, extend, and personalize at scale.
 The software architecture becomes the enabling infrastructure that allows agents to understand, modify, and scale the product efficiently.